Data privacy notice

 - Information (names) regarding members (and some non-members) who volunteer and help deliver the objectives of CITMA by serving on the governing body (Council) or Committees/Working Groups.
 This information is also contained in the Annual Report.

 - The website is securely hosted under strict service level agreements with the provider.

 Data is sometimes extracted from the CRM or website by employees of CITMA and used in other general electronic office tools for further analysis or to assist with other activities CITMA undertakes, e.g. creating delegate lists or name badges for events.

 The data can also be analysed to inform marketing and communication strategies CITMA undertakes.

-Some data is also kept in electronic files on a secure onsite server which is only accessible to the CITMA office employees.
+Some data is also kept in electronic files hosted on a secure server.

 Any data downloaded from these secure systems and taken offsite is done so using encrypted devices.
 If data is shared with third-parties (see below) the files are password protected.